How to Build a DIY Compost Bin

 After you’ve layered in your paper mixture, it’s time to add some soil.
 I used regular potting soil, but I’m sure whatever you have handy will work just fine.

 Pour 1-2″ of soil in your bin to help kickstart the decomposition process.
-When you place your food scraps into the bin, you can coat them and nestle them into the soil to speed up decay.
+When you place your food scraps into the compost bin, you can coat them and nestle them into the soil to speed up decay.

 Add your food scraps!
 I like to keep my food scraps in the freezer and bring them to the bin every few days.